 So, with a very heavy heart, I changed my surname for the fourth time – to my husband’s surname, Nunn.
 I didn’t like the name but I wanted us both to have the same name as our future kids.

 Now, there is a certain irony in me being A Nunn.
 But now we come to another moment of blessed relief – my marriage only lasted a year (and produced no kids).
 It was so short that, though I signed the deed poll, I never got around to changing the name on my passport.
-This name change, therefore, was easily reversible, so normally I only have to tell people and organisations I’ve changed my name twice rather than five times.
+This name change, therefore, was easily reversible, so normally I only have to tell people and organisations I’ve changed my name three times rather than five times.

 But I have written this whole story down because (a) it’s hopefully moderately interesting – after all, what kind of weirdo changes their name five times?! and (b) if I run into trouble in the future, I can refer people to it.